 About Melanie

-Melanie has authored legal articles published in a variety of notable publications, including the Journal of the Canadian College of Construction Lawyers, Energy Regulation Quarterly, and the Annual Review of Civil Litigation.
-She has also been featured as a source for ESG-related articles published in the Financial Post.
-In June 2019, Melanie completed the week-long CAMPUT Energy Regulation Course, and in December 2021, she completed the Osgoode Certificate in ESG, Climate Risk & The Law, through the Osgoode Hall Law School of York University.
+As Co-Chair of the Environmental section of MC’s ESG Working Group, Melanie strives to be a leader in the firm.
+She also enjoys engaging in thought leadership, and has authored legal articles published in a variety of notable publications, including the Journal of the Canadian College of Construction Lawyers, Energy Regulation Quarterly, and the Annual Review of Civil Litigation.
+Melanie is keen to deepen her legal knowledge in a variety of areas, and to that end has completed the CAMPUT Energy Regulation Course, and the Osgoode Certificate in ESG, Climate Risk & The Law through Osgoode Hall Law School of York University.

 Papers & Presentations